musaberkay/Network_Sniffing_Tools_Comparison/README.md

 ## Requirements
 - Use a Linux distribution (Windows causes permission issues)
-- Download Pyshark and Scapy modules using pip
+- Download the modules in the requirements.txt using "sudo" command (e.g. "sudo pip3 install fpdf")
 - Download thshark (Required to use the Pyshark module)
   - sudo apt update
   - sudo apt install tshark